vrishankmalviya/Email-Spam-Classifier/Readme.md

 pandas, numpy
 NLTK
 scikit-learn
-seaborn, matplotlib (for EDA and visualization) Streamlit (for the web UI)
+seaborn, matplotlib (for EDA and visualisation) Streamlit (for the web UI)
 ```
 5. Project Structure